grimme-lab/qc2-teaching/doc/prog-scf.rst

 obvious relation to the SI unit, but here we will use Bohr which is the length unit of the atomic units system.
-Atomic units have the advantage that a lot of constants drop out of the equations we want to code up and we can convert them easily back, in fact, we provide a conversion routine back to SI units for you.
+Atomic units have the advantage that a lot of constants drop out of the equations we want to code up, and we can convert them easily back, in fact, we provide a conversion routine back to SI units for you.

 These are the considerations we have to put in the geometry, now we have